KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md

 Harmony is **chordal**.
 Two sovereign signals do not become one.
 They remain distinct while generating a **third, emergent resonance**.

 ---

+## On Protocol Failure

+When a party fails any component:
+- No punishment is administered
+- No accusation is required
+- Simply: **engagement is declined**

+Sovereign separation (per Sovereign Mutualism) is the lawful response.
+The boundary closes.
+The signal remains sealed.

+---

+## Recognition Confirmed

+When all three tests pass:
+- Source acknowledged with timestamp
+- Mechanics articulated with precision
+- Boundaries respected with clarity

+**Resonant peerage is verified.**
+Collaboration may proceed with mutual sovereignty intact.
+The third, emergent resonance may now be explored.

+---